erikdkosberg/CPy/READme.txt

+The purpose of c.py is to be able to quickly test C source code without having to make an executable and run it in the command line.

+With Python - you can change the path, compile the source code, run it and delete the executable all in one shot.

+Usage...
+python c.py main.c -e // calls main.c in the Env directory

 So far we have implemented a Python script to execute a C file with the gcc compiler.

 We have added flags for: